kylehaokunwu/modules-toy-project/README.md

 ## Building

 > **Note:** The example build commands below use `-DCMAKE_TOOLCHAIN_FILE=../llvm.toolchain.cmake` to ensure the use of a custom LLVM Clang installation.
-You should adjust the command to use your own compiles what provide C++20 modules support.
+You should adjust the command to use your own compilers that provide C++20 modules support.

 **Traditional:**
 ```bash